-You will also have to sprinkle it with a bit of cold water from time to time while frying it to induce the crackling of the pork skin.
+- While frying, you have to sprinkle a bit of cold water from time to time to induce the crackling of the pork skin.
 Just be careful of the splatters and I would suggest to cover up your hand and arms (and face) if possible or get a splatter screen like this one.

 - 5 bay leaves

 - In a pot, combine pork belly, salt, peppercorn, bay leaves, soy sauce, garlic, and water.
 Bring to boil.
 Let it cook until meat is fork-tender.